AndrewKrugTech/CVforRQMarket/README.md

 # CVforRQMarket
- Using CV for checking card prices for Royal Quest
+ Using CV for checking card prices in computer game Royal Quest